 Additionally, a patient may be asked to stop taking aspirin or other blood-thinning medications for several days before the test and will not be able to eat or drink anything after midnight the night before the colonoscopy procedure.
 To avoid dehydration, patients should drink clear, fat-free bouillon or broth, gelatin, strained fruit juice (no grape juice or any liquid with red color), water, plain and unsweetened coffee or tea, or diet soda.

-Your doctor will also want to know if you have heart disease, lung disease, or any other medical condition that may need special attention.
+Unless otherwise instructed, continue taking any regularly-prescribed medication.
+The gastroenterologist may ask that they to stop taking iron preparations a few weeks before the test if on them.
+The gastroenterologist will also want to know if the patient has heart disease, lung disease, or any other medical condition that may need special attention.

 Finally, each patient will need to arrange for someone to drive them home afterward because lingering, subtle effects of the sedation will make it unsafe for driving until the next day.